Samuel Plata: Tenure

-Once in the Legislative Assembly, Plata was selected to chair La Paz's departmental caucus in his first year.
+Once in the Legislative Assembly, Plata was selected to chair La Paz's parliamentary delegation in his first year.
 He served in different committees within the Government, Defense, and Armed Forces Commission for two non-consecutive years and was a member of the Constitutional Development and Legislation Committee for three, chairing said body as its secretary in his final two years in office.
 Upon the conclusion of his term, Plata was not nominated for reelection and was unable to contest local office due to a controversial ruling by the Supreme Electoral Tribunal stating that outgoing legislators did not meet residency requirements because their primary residence had been La Paz for the past two years.
 Plata was among the many legislators who protested the decision, presenting in his final days in office a bill to suspend electoral authorities who "put at risk" the rights of Bolivian citizens to participate in politics.